-- (III) Individual students may make application to the Standing Committee on General Education to substitute subjects which the Standing Committee judges to be appropriate alternatives to those required in the General Education Program. - (IV) The Standing Committee on General Education may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with advanced standing. - (V) Students who come to the University already possessing a degree accepted as valid by the University would be exempt from the General Education Program, which applies only to first degrees.
+- (III) Individual students may make application to the Centre for Liberal and General Studies to substitute subjects which the Centre judges to be appropriate alternatives to those required in the General Education Program. - (IV) The Centre for Liberal and General Studies may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with advanced standing. - (V) Students who come to the University already possessing a degree accepted as valid by the University would be exempt from the General Education Program, which applies only to first degrees.

-Detailed information about requirements for the program, including its implementation in 1988, is set out in Part 2.
+Detailed information about requirements for the program is set out in Part 2.